Biosafety

 Genneral instructions for a spill-kit docx, 15 kB.

-According the provisions governing work with infectious agents (Smittrisk AFS 2018:4), human samples should in general be handled at containment level-2.
+According the provisions governing work with infectious agents (Smittrisk AFS 2023:10, 11 kap), human samples should in general be handled at containment level-2, but exactly which containment measures that are necessary can vary.
 For human samples with higher risk, e.g. COVID-19 patient samples, it could be prudent with additional containment measures.
 Propagation of SARS-CoV-2 samples should be handled at containment level-3.
 Se information from The Public Health Agency of Sweden for details.

 There is always a risk of infection when working with tissue, bodily fluids, or pure infectious agents, especially so during aerosol formation, and work with needles and scalpels.
 Vaccination can be a good complement to the regular protective measures taken.
 It is however important to remember that vaccination does not have 100% efficacy.